nelhage/minimax.dev/content/docs/ultimate/05-pruning.md

 I have not yet attempted to perform the exact combinatorics to calculate the size of the Ultimate Tic Tac Toe endgame, but I currently do not see a clear way to build endgame databases.
 As the game progresses, there are typically _more_ marks on the board, increasing rather than ever decreasing the number of possible boards.

 Winning a local board does collapse the search space, since once a local board is won, it can be represented as a single symbol and the individual moves on that board no longer matter.
-However, in my searches so far, most games do not complete that many local boards before being one by one player or another, suggesting that this observation doesn't help us that much.
+However, in my searches so far, most games do not result in all that many local boards before being won by either player, which suggests this observation may not help us that much.

 [game-rules]: /docs/ultimate/the-game/
 [cgt]: https://en.wikipedia.org/wiki/Combinatorial_game_theory